University-Projectss/Software-Engineering-Project/ARCHITECTURE.md

 ## Backend

-The backend contains unit tests that verify the behavior of most endpoints.
+The backend contains integration tests that verify the behavior of most endpoints.
 To run the tests, execute `./gradlew test`.
 Note that the database container needs to be running.

 Most tests follow the structure: